 This is a useful form of identification, so you don’t have to take your passport out.
 But it will also be useful if you want to rent a car whilst you’re away.
 Have a look at rental companies beforehand (cheaper to book in advance) and don’t forget to take the booking reference with you.

-Recommended by all; you’ll never be sure what you’re touching or what you’ve touched, and germs that your body might not be used to can quickly ruin your holiday.
+Mandatory to all due to the Covid-19 outbreak; you’ll never be sure what you’re touching or what you’ve touched, and contracting the virus can quickly ruin your health and travel plans.
 Pick up a small bottle of hand sanitiser from any kind of supermarket before you go and put it in your main luggage, it won’t be expensive.

 9. Camera (and batteries, memory cars)

 Whether because you don’t have a very good memory for places you’ve travelled, or because you want to show off to friends back home.
 Don’t forget a spare memory card as there might well be hundreds of moments to capture which take your breath away!

 Basic hygiene, really.
 Nobody likes bad breath or dirty teeth, but a shiny smile can go a long way.